 While earthly nations come and go, the kingdom of God is eternal.
 Living with an eternal perspective means we know the brokenness we see today in ourselves and the surrounding world are temporary.
 That assurance that sin and its impacts will one day end should result in thankfulness.
 As we then begin to outwardly show our gratitude through word, song, obedience and service, that thankfulness quickly and naturally shifts into expressions of worship to a God totally deserving of it.

 WHAT ABOUT YOU?

-How have you seen gratitude to God change your life?
+How have you seen thankfulness to God change your life?
 Tell us in the comments below!

 While the world recognizes the positive impacts of thankfulness, only the best effects are reserved for those who belong to the Lord.
 Do you need to start there?
 If so, find out more here.